Change Data Capture (CDC)

 topic.replicas

-The number of replicas to use when creating the sink Entity, if applicable.
-If the Entity already exists, then this value must be equal to the number of replicas in the existing Entity.
+The number of replicas to use when creating the sink entity, if applicable.
+If the entity already exists, this value must equal the number of replicas in the existing entity.

 Required: Yes, unless topic already exists Type: Integer Valid values: [1, ...]

-The source Stream in the CDC pipeline is capturing the changes from a relational table in the source POSTGRESQL Store.
-Here are the parameters that one can specify in the WITH clause for the source in CSAS:
+The source stream in the CDC pipeline captures the changes from a relational table in the source POSTGRESQL Store.
+Here are the parameters you can specify in the WITH clause for the source in CSAS:

 postgresql.slot.name

-Name of the existing Postgresql replication slot name to use for the CDC pipeline.
-Note that the username provided for the source POSTGRESQL Store should have the required privileges to use this slot.
+Name of the existing PostgreSQL replication slot name to use for the CDC pipeline.
+Note that the username you provide for the source PostgreSQL store should have the required privileges to use this slot.
 Required: No Default value: ds_cdc Type: String

 postgresql.decoding.plugin.name